Digital investment 101

 Digital products and services become assets when they are launched and made available to users.
 Most of the costs to build or buy them must be funded with capital.

 Some project-related costs can’t be capitalized and ministries are responsible for these costs.
-For example, the salaries of government employees working on the development of the digital product or service can only be capitalized in very specific circumstances.
+For example, the salaries of government employees working on the development of a digital product or service can only be capitalized in very specific circumstances.

 Once discovery activities are complete, you can prepare a business case to request capital funding to move into the development stage of your project.